JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 We also took this as an opportunity to improve the importing and offline parsing of PDFs, e.g. searching the PDF contents for a DOI.

-We know that some people are hesistant to use AI technology and therefore these features are set up as opt-in feature.
+We know that some people are hesitant to use AI technology and therefore these features are set up as opt-in feature.

 ### CSL Style support in LibreOffice